-Many people who value a healthy lifestyle will also include alcohol but ideally they will also be looking at how they can ensure they’re “drinking smart” over the festive period.
+Many people who value a healthy lifestyle will also include alcohol but ideally, they will also be looking at how they can ensure they’re “drinking smart” over the festive period.
 However, all too often, cosy evenings in are accompanied by a “relaxing” glass of wine and social nights out wouldn’t be complete without indulging in cocktails, wine with the meal and perhaps a nightcap to finish.

-Whist some scientific studies will identify health benefits associated with moderate alcohol consumption, many others will report increased risk of developing diseases such as cancer or liver disease.
+Whist some scientific studies will identify health benefits associated with moderate alcohol consumption, many others will report an increased risk of developing diseases such as cancer or liver disease.

 As such, alcohol is one of the queries I will address with virtually all my clients when helping them achieve their health goals.
-Without doubt, it will have an effect on your body and it is very easy to underestimate the number of calories you are drinking.
+Without a doubt, it will have an effect on your body and it is very easy to underestimate the number of calories you are drinking.
 An occasional drink or just one per day will not have too much of an effect on achieving your health goals, but more than this can and drinking smart is essential.

-If you’re frustratingly stuck on a weight loss plateau, or have found your waistline tugging at your clothes, addressing your drinking habits and drinking smart will go a long way to avoid the alcohol fuelled eating that will undo your week’s healthy eating.
+If you’re frustratingly stuck on a weight loss plateau or have found your waistline tugging at your clothes, addressing your drinking habits and drinking smart will go a long way to avoid the alcohol-fuelled eating that will undo your week’s healthy eating.

 As with food, portion control is just as important to take into account for all drinks.

-When it comes to alcohol, there is no need to avoid it all together.
+When it comes to alcohol, there is no need to avoid it altogether.
 However, no alcohol is healthy and it provides zero nutritive value.
 It is all about moderation, control and making good choices.
 It is not just about counting calories but also a question of looking at the whole health profile of a drink; its sugar content, whether it is hydrating and also whether it can provide any nutritive value.
 It is also important to remember that alcohol is a toxin and your body will prioritise getting rid of this toxin and this is the primary role of your liver; to detoxify and remove toxins.
 It also has a negative effect on blood sugars, causing surges and sharp dips to follow.

 If you want to look good, feel good and stay energized, choosing your drinks wisely will ensure you don’t sabotage your otherwise healthy habits.